MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroup.md

 To get properties that are not returned by default, do a GET operation and specify the properties in a $select OData query option.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaGroup](/powershell/module/Microsoft.Graph.Beta.Groups/New-MgBetaGroup?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)